matzehecht/EinsatzMonitor-Alarm-PDF-Converter/README.md

 You can call the installer with `cli` to download and place the cli-tool and the dependencies.
 If you call it with `srv` it will download and place the runner, the default config and the dependencies.
 It will also try to install an os service.
 It uses deamons on linux and native windows services with the help of nssm on windows.

+**NOTE:** Error messages may occur during installation.
+This does not mean that the installation fails.
+The installer just tries to delete all dependencies and binaries and download them again.
+The former fails if emapc was not installed before.

 ### USAGE

 #### CLI